EricWay1024/Homological-Algebra-Notes/main.typ

 // A current drawback of these notes is the lack of computational examples in later sections, e.g., on *$Ext$* and *$Tor$*.
 The reader is directed to the aforementioned references for those.
 Also, I must clarify that I am uncertain about the examinable content while writing these notes.

 Homological Algebra is admittedly a challenging yet rewarding course.
 On a personal note, I chose to work on these notes to enhance my own learning.
 As a learner, I acknowledge that these notes must contain mistakes and improvable parts.
 Therefore, the reader is welcome to submit issues for any advice on GitHub (https://github.com/EricWay1024/Homological-Algebra-Notes), where these notes are open-sourced and updated#footnote[For anyone interested, I write these notes with Typst, a fairly new but much simpler alternative of LaTeX.].
+One can also find a not-so-colourful version of these notes by following that link if one wishes to print them out.

 Finally, I would like to thank Prof Kobi Kremnitzer for delivering the lectures and  Sebastian Monnet for creating the previous version of these notes.
 I would also like to thank my friend Qixuan Fang for reading these notes and offering some feedback.